Actively Recruiting

 • Age 16 years or above

-• Clinical diagnosis of neurological injury involving brain, spinal cord, and/or peripheral nerves from current hospital admission
+• Clinical diagnosis of a neurological injury involving the brain, spinal cord, and/or peripheral nerves, sustained during the current hospital admission

 • Complex rehabilitation needs requiring admission to a specialist neurorehabilitation unit

-• Willing and able to provide written informed consent, or has a suitable consultee if lacking capacity
+• Willing and able to provide written informed consent or have a suitable consultee if lacking mental capacity

 Not Eligible